khulnasoft-lab/gptdbs/README.md

   list-remote  List all available gptdbs uninstall    Uninstall your gptdbs(operators,agents,workflows or apps)
 ```
-Run `gptdb run flow --help` to see more commands for running flows.
+Run `gptdb run flow chat --help` to see more commands for running flows.
 The output will be like this:
 ```bash
 Usage: gptdb run flow [OPTIONS]